Understanding a Sudden Painful Lump in Breast

 When dealing with a sudden painful lump in the breast, it’s essential to monitor other symptoms that might accompany it.
 These can include:

-• Redness or warmth around the lump
+• Redness or warmth in the breast or around the lump.

 When to See a Doctor